Skip to content

 • wind_profile needs the the parameter profile with a map of values where each time step gets the maximum available capacity factor for that time step (see figure).
 Again, you can copy this from the init database.

-• wind_plant, west, wind_profile relationship needs a parameter profile_method with the choice upper_limit selected.
+• wind_plant, west, wind_profile entity needs a parameter profile_method with the choice upper_limit selected.
 This means that the wind_plant must generate at or below its capacity factor.

 You can now create a new scenario wind, that has the alternatives init, west, coal and wind.
 Remember to commit, execute and have a look at the results (there should be no more penalty values used, since the coal and wind plant can together meet the demand in all hours).